Resolving the Orientations of and Angular Separation between a Pair of Dipole Emitters

 where $\bm{\hat{\Theta}} = \left(\hat{\theta}_c, \hat{\phi}_c, \hat{\theta}_\Delta, \hat{\phi}_\Delta\right)$ represents the set of unbiased estimates, $\bm{\mathcal{J}}$ and $\bm{\mathcal{K}}$ represent the classical and quantum Fisher information (FI) matrices, respectively, and $\succeq$ denotes a generalized inequality such that $\left( \mathrm{Cov}(\bm{\hat{\Theta}}) - \bm{\mathcal{J}}^\mathrm{-1} \right)$ and $\left( \bm{\mathcal{J}}^\mathrm{-1} - \bm{\mathcal{K}}^{-1} \right)$ are both positive semidefinite.
 We calculate the precision $\sigma_c$ of measuring the centroid orientation by computing the average standardized generalized variance (SGV) of the CRB and converting it to an equivalent angle on the orientation sphere [Fig.~\ref{fig:1}(a)], as \cite{chandler_2017oe_single-fluorophore, wu_2022optica_dipole-spread-function}

 Similarly, we represent the precision $\sigma_\Delta$ of measuring the 3D separation angle $\Delta = \arccos{(\bm{\mu}_1^\intercal \bm{\mu}_2)}$ via

 with the Jacobian

 We also use these transformations to compute analogous best-possible precisions for any imaging system using quantum FI (QFI) $\bm{\mathcal{K}}$.
-Note that while classical FI $\bm{\mathcal{J}}$ is calculated for specific microscopes imaging molecules at specific orientations $\bm{\Theta}$ \cite{chao_2016josaa_fisher}, QFI provides a universal precision bound for any imaging system \cite{helstrom_1976_quantum, lupo_2016prl_ultimate}.
+Note that classical FI $\bm{\mathcal{J}}$ is calculated for specific microscopes imaging molecules at specific orientations $\bm{\Theta}$ \cite{chao_2016josaa_fisher}, and QFI provides a universal precision bound for any imaging system \cite{helstrom_1976_quantum, lupo_2016prl_ultimate}.
 While one cannot guarantee that a method can be devised to reach the QFI limit, comparing the CRB achieved by existing techniques to the quantum CRB (QCRB) \cite{Supplemental} provides a useful context for evaluating performance.

-We find that direct BFP imaging \cite{lieb_2004josab_single-molecule} exhibits the best precision for measuring the centroid orientation of a dipole pair and is closest to the best-possible QCRB, in accordance with previous observations \cite{zhang_2020prr_quantum}.
+We find that imaging the back focal plane (BFP) \cite{lieb_2004josab_single-molecule} exhibits the best precision for measuring the centroid orientation of a dipole pair and is closest to the precision limit given by QCRB, in accordance with previous observations \cite{zhang_2020prr_quantum}.
 Other widely-used, state-of-the-art DSFs, including CHIDO \cite{curcio_2020nc_birefringent}, vortex \cite{ding_2021jpcb_single-molecule, hulleman_2021nc_simultaneous} and pixOL \cite{wu_2022optica_dipole-spread-function} all show excellent and uniform performance in estimating mean orientation [Fig.~\ref{fig:2}(a)(i) and (b)(i)], with precisions within \textasciitilde{}60\% of the QCRB limit.
 However, all techniques perform poorly in estimating the separation angle between the dipole pair [Fig.~\ref{fig:2}(a)(ii) and (b)(ii)], giving precisions of 20-40$^\circ$ with 100 photons detected.